tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/常见问题/一般性问题_intl.md

 [//]: # (chinagitpath:XXXXX)

 ### What is TcaplusDB?
 TcaplusDB is a distributed database developed by Tencent independently that features low cost, high availability, high reliability and high performance.
-TcaplusDB, based on the development characteristics and OPS requirements of games, provides 7x24 game data storage service delivering ease of use, high performance, low cost, high scalability, 99.999% availability and data security, so that game developers no longer worry about data storage.
+TcaplusDB’s design is based on the development characteristics and OPS requirements of games and provides 7x24 game data storage service that is easy to use and features high performance, low cost, high scalability, 99.999% availability and data security, so that game developers no longer worry about data storage.

 ### What business scenarios is TcaplusDB suitable for?
 TcaplusDB is created for games, including mobile games, PC games and browser games.
-It is also suitable for other storage scenarios, such as social, e-commerce, and government websites and apps.
+It is also suitable for other storage scenarios, such as social network, e-commerce, and government websites and apps.

-### Which languages of clients are supported by TcaplusDB?
+### Which client languages are supported by TcaplusDB?
 Linux platform: C++, Java, Erlang; Windows platform: C++, Java, Erlang.
-Tdr and Protobuf are provided to define business data table structure, and the object-oriented method is adopted.
+Tdr and Protobuf are provided to define app data table structure, and the object-oriented method is adopted.
 API network communication modes include: message-driven asynchronous operation mode, function callback asynchronous operation mode, coroutine operation mode, and dbproxy proxy mode.
 Game developers who adopt a language other than C++/Java can access TcaplusDB via RestAPI.

 ### How is the performance of TcaplusDB?
-When the single record size of TcaplusDB is 1 KB, the read/write hybrid model is adopted with the ratio of read and write operations being 9:1, the ratio of memory and disk operations being 50:1, and the performance up to 150,000 QPS.
+When the single record size of TcaplusDB is 1 KB, the read/write hybrid model is adopted with a read and write operations ratio of 9:1, memory and disk operations ratio of 50:1, and a performance up to 150,000 QPS.

 ### How do I use TcaplusDB?
 For how to use TcaplusDB, see TcaplusDB product documents [Getting Started](https://intl.cloud.tencent.com/document/product/596/10707) and [Operation Guide](https://intl.cloud.tencent.com/document/product/596/10759).

-### How to get the latest SDK of TcaplusDB?
+### How do I get the latest TcaplusDB SDK?
 Please download the latest version of Tcaplus API according to your platform, such as Windows and Linux.

 ### Does TcaplusDB support capacity expansion/reduction?
-TcaplusDB's access layer and storage layer support capacity expansion/reduction without non-stop service.
+TcaplusDB's access layer and storage layer support capacity expansion/reduction with non-stop service.

 ### How is the charge calculated for TcaplusDB?
 See TcaplusDB [Purchase Guide](https://intl.cloud.tencent.com/document/product/596/10705).